Creating Cases

 Light

 A Workflow Case in ThreatConnect® is a single instance of an investigation, inquiry, or other procedure.
-Cases contain all required elements of a notable event in a logical structure and allow you to capture key evidence that your security team can use to decide an appropriate course of action.
+Cases contain all required elements of a notable event in a logical structure and allow you to capture key evidence that your security team can use to determine an appropriate course of action.
+Cases can be created from a Workflow (i.e., a codified procedure for the steps to be taken in a Case) or without a Workflow (i.e., from scratch).

-This article provides steps for creating Cases using a Workflow and without using a Workflow.
-It also describes how to add Artifacts to a Case during the Case creation process and apply a Workflow to an existing Case.
+This article provides steps for creating a Workflow Case.
+It also describes how to apply a Workflow to an existing Case that was created without a Workflow.

-1. On the top navigation bar, click Workflow to display the Cases screen.
+1. Click Workflow on the top navigation bar to display the Cases screen .

-2. Click the New CaseAdd buttonbutton at the upper-right corner of the Cases screen.
-The New Case drawer will be displayed (Figure 1).
+2. Click New CaseAdd button at the upper-right corner of the Cases screen.

-• Name: Enter a name for the Case.
+• Name: (Required) Enter a name for the Case.

-• Workflow Template: Select a Workflow that will determine the structure of the Case (i.e., the Phases and Tasks that define the Case, the Artifacts that are to be collected within the Case, etc.).
-It is recommended that Cases be created from Workflows.
-For information on creating Cases without a Workflow, see the “Creating a Case Without a Workflow” section.
+• Workflow Template: (Optional) Select a Workflow that will determine the structure of the Case (i.e., the Phases and Tasks that define the Case, the Artifacts that are to be collected within the Case, etc.).
+To create a Case without a Workflow, select None.

 Note